๐ŸŽ„

 Make-Ahead Timeline

-• 1 week before: Bake and freeze cookies, make shopping list
+• 1 week before: Bake and freeze cookies, cook and freeze meatballs, finalize the guest count and shopping list.

-• 2 days before: Make meatballs, prep deviled egg filling
+• 2 days before: Make the deviled egg filling and any dips, and move the frozen meatballs to the fridge to thaw.

 Presentation Tips